DetAtHome/Interceptor/ReadMe.md

 why not use them.

 ## What it needs
-- A Raspberry Pi (2B will suffice)
+- A Raspberry Pi (2B will suffice) equipped with a JRE.
 - An USB2Serial Adapter (CH340, CH341 or FTDI)
 - 3 Jumper Wires
 - A wallwart to power the Raspberry Pi